See also our post on How to measure boule to jack.

 Long tape measures

-For a 10-meter tape, you want a tape that re-winds by means of a hand crank handle that folds out of the case.
-A spring-loaded retractor is a safety hazard— a long tape zipping back into the case can cut your hand like a sharp knife.
+For a long tape measure, you do NOT want a “retractable” tape; that is, a tape with a spring-loaded retractor.
+A spring-loaded retractor is a safety hazard— a long tape zipping back into the case can cut your hand badly.
+What you want is a tape that you rewind using a hand crank that folds out of the case.